pointslocal/admin-docs/docs/events_imports.md

 # Importing Events and Configuring Scrapers

+### Types of Imports
+Events can be imported via RSS, an API (with defined rules), a Google calendar URL or an iCal location.

+### Using the Visual Selector
+> The visual selector tool allows you to point and click at elements in the schema (title, description, date, etc.)  In some cases it can extract exactly what you want without any further work.

 ### Scraping Manifests
 > All scraping processes are defined by configuration files called 'manifests.'
 These are JSON files that utilize the following structure